ThanhNguyenPham-Steve/GeoGuesser/README.md

 ## Usage
   Usage
-  When you open the GeoGuesser app, you'll be prompted to select a difficulty level (Easy, Medium, Hard).
+  When you open the GeoMaster app, you'll be prompted to select a difficulty level (Easy, Medium, Hard).
 Each difficulty has its own high score tracking.

   How to Play:
   Lives: You start with 3 lives.
 Each time you answer a question incorrectly, you lose one life.
 Once you lose all 3 lives, the game ends.